 The embedding achieving rectangle area of at most $6n^2 + 3n$ is shown in Figure 3.6.
 The directions used below refer to the figure.
-The nodes are embedded in one vertical column of the grid one node every three grid points.
+The nodes are embedded in one vertical column of the grid - one node every three grid points.
 There is a column for each edge, either to the left or the right of the column in which the nodes are embedded.
 The path representing an edge must reach the column for the edge from each node representing an endpoint of the edge.
-Therefore, each path includes two horizontal and the state of the second second and the second s
+Therefore, each path includes two horizontal dels the degree of the nodebed play one (a) the to the term of the control of the